vmware/vic/CONTRIBUTING.md

 too long.
 After triaging and issue, it will likely be moved to the backlog or stay under New Issues for deferred discussion.

+For VIC engineers, you should set the priority based on the below guidelines.
+Everyone else, do not set the priority of a new issue.

+#### Priorities
+Label: priority/high - critical customer issues, critical bugs that are blocking CI or development.
+Be careful with this label, as it will block sprint planning.
+We want to limit the number of priority/high issues as much as possible.

+Label: priority/medium - features that we have committed to deliver in the current release cycle, bugs/tech debt that are important to fix but are not critically blocking anything.

+Label: priotiy/low - everything else that is not blocking anything or critical, anything that has a fairly easy workaround, we will work on this as time permits but do not expect anything in this category to be fixed soon.

 ### Backlog

 Issues in Backlog are not a current focus.
 For example, they may be feature requests or ideas for a future version of